The Third Party Litigation Funding Law Review: United Kingdom - England & Wales

 i The Association of Litigation Funders

-The market in England and Wales is largely dominated by 10 of the Association of Litigation Funders' (ALF) members – Augusta, Balance Legal Capital, Burford Capital, Harbour, Innsworth, Omni Bridgeway, Redress Solutions, Therium, Vannin Capital and Woodsford Litigation Funding.7 Outside the ALF, other well-known names in the market include Bench Walk Advisors, Litigation Capital Management, Manolete and Orchard, and certain other global hedge funds and family offices.
+The market in England and Wales is largely dominated by the Association of Litigation Funders' (ALF) members – Augusta, Asertis, Balance Legal Capital, Burford Capital, Harbour, Innsworth, Omni Bridgeway, Orchard Global Asset Management, Redress Solutions, Therium and Woodsford Litigation Funding.6 Outside the ALF, other well-known names in the market include Bench Walk Advisors, Litigation Capital Management and Manolete.
+Additionally, certain family offices and global private equity firms and hedge funds have TPF divisions, including Fortress Investment Group, who recently announced they were integrating long-time ALF member, Vannin Capital, into their legal assets business following their acquisition of Vannin in 2019.

-It should be noted that most, if not all, of the judgments that have taken issue with a funder's approach or the litigation funding agreement have concerned non-ALF members.
-By contrast, the courts have generally endorsed the ALF and the approach taken by its members.
+It should be noted that a number of the judgments that have taken issue with a funder's approach or the litigation funding agreement have concerned non-ALF members.

 ii A historical perspective

-TPF in England and Wales has developed against the backdrop of the modernisation of the common law principles of maintenance and champerty, the scope of which is now limited through statutory amendment and case law.8 For a funding arrangement to amount to maintenance or champerty, it would have to constitute 'wanton and officious' meddling, for disproportionate control or profit, or a clear tendency to corrupt justice.
-Various Court of Appeal decisions from 2002 and 20059 made it clear that properly provided TPF would not offend maintenance and champerty rules, which, followed by Lord Jackson's influential costs review, cemented the position.
+Historically, TPF was not allowed on the public policy ground that third party involvement could discredit the purity of justice on the basis that the third party, tempted by potential personal gain, could manipulate or manufacture evidence or inflate damages.
+TPF in England and Wales has developed against the backdrop of the modernisation of the common law principles of maintenance and champerty, the scope of which is now limited through statutory amendment and case law.7 For a funding arrangement to now amount to maintenance or champerty, it would have to contain a degree of impropriety such as 'wanton and officious' meddling, disproportionate control or profit, or a clear tendency to corrupt justice.
+Various Court of Appeal decisions from 2002 and 20058 made it clear that properly provided TPF would not offend maintenance and champerty rules, which, followed by Lord Jackson's influential costs review, cemented the position.

 iii Regulation in England and Wales